Spread cheer this Christmas with these healthy, inexpensive, and creative gifts for your friends and neighbors!

 Yep, paper plates, along with a note saying, “Don’t let your dishes pile up this busy holiday season.
 Let our family ‘do the dishes’ this week!
 Merry Christmas!” are a simple and thoughtful gift.

-Replace half of the flour with whole wheat flour for healthier pancakes.
-Or you can use this homemade pancake mix recipe and include a note saying, “We’re “pouring out” Christmas wishes and hoping you have a Christmas to “flip” over.
+Purchase a container of your favorite pancake mix- or you can use this homemade pancake mix recipe and include a note saying, “We’re “pouring out” Christmas wishes and hoping you have a Christmas to “flip” over.

 Birdseed ornament by ChaChing on a Shoestring